alsuren/mijia-homie/docs/presentation/slides.md

 - MQTT is the pubsub of choice for low-powered gadgets.

-- Has `retain`ed messages:

-  - Lets you get the current status from the broker.
-  - Avoids a round-trip to a power/network-constrained device.

-- Has `LastWill` messages:

-  - Lets the server clean up after you when you drop off the network.

 - Homie is an auto-discovery convention built on MQTT.

 - `rumqttc` library is pretty good:

   - Works using channels, which is nice.
-  - You are responsible for polling its event loop.
   - Andrew has submitted patches, and they were well received.

 ---